 Benefits of our HIPAA Privacy Classroom Training

-- Our HIPAA Instructors have many years health-care organization experience, have practical experience in HIPAA compliance and are Security experts (CISSP or equivalent).
+- Our HIPAA Instructors have many years of health-care organization experience, have practical experience in HIPAA compliance, and are Security experts (CISSP or equivalent).

-- Students receive templates and additional reference materials and proper guidance toward next steps of compliance.
+- Students receive templates and additional reference materials and proper guidance toward the next steps of compliance.

 - Instructor’s support also provided to the student in the form of additional instructions, via e-mail.